Last Updated: 8/28/23 | August 28th, 2023

-Mention Albania to most of my fellow American citizens, though, and you’ll evoke images of a post-Communist country out of some James Bond movie, where the mafia runs everything and people live in ugly concrete housing blocks and ride mules around archaic villages.
+Mention Albania to most of my fellow American citizens and you’ll evoke images of a post-Communist country out of some James Bond movie, where the mafia runs everything and people live in ugly concrete housing blocks and ride mules around archaic villages.

-I mean, most Americans probably only last heard about Albania in the 1990s.
+I mean, most Americans probably last heard about Albania in the 1990s.
 It’s not a big country constantly in the news.

 But those images could not be further from the truth.

 Sure, Albania is still developing in many ways.
 It’s only been thirty years since communism and the country still bears its scars, especially as there was never any sort of truth and reconciliation commission and many former Communist leaders are still in government.
 In a nation where neighbors turned in neighbors, there are still a lot of trust issues that need to be worked out.

 What’s more, government corruption is rife, the environment is not prioritized, and many of the younger generation have left for better economic opportunities around Europe, leading to a massive brain drain.
 In short, there’s still some work to be done.